 The best thing you can do to improve your dog’s nutrition is to stop feeding him kibble.
-Many people choose kibble for a combination of convenience and the belief that it really is a good option for their dogs.
+Many people choose kibble for a mixture of convenience and the belief that it really is a good option for their dogs.
 This could not be further from the truth.

 A few observations are enough to show that dry kibble is unhealthy: